Sfmg LLC Reduces Stake in Uber Technologies, Inc. (NYSE:UBER)

 Sfmg LLC lowered its position in Uber Technologies, Inc. (NYSE:UBER – Free Report) by 7.8% during the third quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
 The fund owned 14,532 shares of the ride-sharing company’s stock after selling 1,225 shares during the period.
 Sfmg LLC’s holdings in Uber Technologies were worth $668,000 as of its most recent filing with the Securities & Exchange Commission.

-In other news, CEO Dara Khosrowshahi sold 50,016 shares of Uber Technologies stock in a transaction dated Tuesday, November 7th.
-The stock was sold at an average price of $50.00, for a total value of $2,500,800.00.
-Following the completion of the transaction, the chief executive officer now owns 1,266,227 shares in the company, valued at approximately $63,311,350.
+In other news, insider Jill Hazelbaker sold 18,850 shares of Uber Technologies stock in a transaction dated Tuesday, November 14th.
+The stock was sold at an average price of $53.01, for a total value of $999,238.50.
+Following the completion of the transaction, the insider now owns 109,009 shares in the company, valued at approximately $5,778,567.09.
 The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
-In other news, CEO Dara Khosrowshahi sold 50,016 shares of Uber Technologies stock in a transaction dated Tuesday, November 7th.
+In other news, insider Jill Hazelbaker sold 18,850 shares of Uber Technologies stock in a transaction dated Tuesday, November 14th.
+The stock was sold at an average price of $53.01, for a total value of $999,238.50.
+Following the completion of the transaction, the insider now owns 109,009 shares in the company, valued at approximately $5,778,567.09.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
+Also, CEO Dara Khosrowshahi sold 50,016 shares of the business’s stock in a transaction that occurred on Tuesday, November 7th.
 The stock was sold at an average price of $50.00, for a total value of $2,500,800.00.
-Following the completion of the transaction, the chief executive officer now owns 1,266,227 shares in the company, valued at approximately $63,311,350.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
-Also, insider Jill Hazelbaker sold 18,850 shares of the business’s stock in a transaction that occurred on Tuesday, November 14th.
-The shares were sold at an average price of $53.01, for a total value of $999,238.50.
-Following the completion of the sale, the insider now owns 109,009 shares of the company’s stock, valued at approximately $5,778,567.09.
+Following the sale, the chief executive officer now owns 1,266,227 shares of the company’s stock, valued at approximately $63,311,350.
 The disclosure for this sale can be found here.
-In the last quarter, insiders sold 187,616 shares of company stock worth $9,747,789.
-3.84% of the stock is currently owned by company insiders.
+Insiders sold a total of 187,616 shares of company stock valued at $9,747,789 in the last three months.
+3.84% of the stock is owned by corporate insiders.

 Analyst Upgrades and Downgrades

 A number of brokerages have issued reports on UBER.
-The Goldman Sachs Group boosted their price target on Uber Technologies from $59.00 to $78.00 and gave the company a “buy” rating in a report on Thursday, January 11th.
-Morgan Stanley boosted their price target on Uber Technologies from $60.00 to $62.00 and gave the company an “overweight” rating in a report on Wednesday, November 8th.
-Gordon Haskett downgraded Uber Technologies from a “buy” rating to a “hold” rating and set a $66.00 price target for the company. in a report on Wednesday.
+JPMorgan Chase & Co. boosted their price target on Uber Technologies from $56.00 to $62.00 and gave the company an “overweight” rating in a report on Wednesday, November 8th.
 Oppenheimer upped their target price on Uber Technologies from $65.00 to $75.00 and gave the stock an “outperform” rating in a research note on Monday, December 4th.
-Finally, Tigress Financial upped their target price on Uber Technologies from $66.00 to $72.00 and gave the stock a “buy” rating in a research note on Thursday, November 30th.
-Two investment analysts have rated the stock with a hold rating and thirty have assigned a buy rating to the company’s stock.
-Based on data from MarketBeat, Uber Technologies has a consensus rating of “Moderate Buy” and a consensus target price of $59.38.
+Mizuho upped their target price on Uber Technologies from $63.00 to $77.00 and gave the stock a “buy” rating in a research note on Wednesday, January 17th.
+Wells Fargo & Company upped their target price on Uber Technologies from $59.00 to $64.00 and gave the stock an “overweight” rating in a research note on Wednesday, November 8th.
+Finally, Truist Financial increased their price objective on Uber Technologies from $58.00 to $68.00 and gave the company a “buy” rating in a research note on Friday.
+Two research analysts have rated the stock with a hold rating and thirty have assigned a buy rating to the company.
+According to MarketBeat.com, the company presently has an average rating of “Moderate Buy” and an average target price of $59.38.

 Uber Technologies Company Profile